Commercial beekeepers to be compensated

 “This support will be shared by industry and the state and commonwealth governments.”

-But the minister said at this stage no compensation is on offer for recreational apiarists.
+But Mr Saunders said no compensation was yet on offer for recreational apiarists.

-“We know that recreational beekeepers will play a big role in helping to help prevent the further spread of varroa mite,” the minister told AAP on Thursday.
+“We know that recreational beekeepers will play a big role in helping to help prevent the further spread of varroa mite,” he said.

 “They aren’t included in the current compensation agreements.
 We are looking at what support we can provide them if there is a need for it.”